Cortian/Instrap/README.md

 ```bash
   bash start.sh
 ```

-#
-The script automaticaly Installs tool requirements and get it it ready for usage.
+The script automaticaly Install's tool requirements and get it it ready for usage.